 ECC is currently offering Writing, Reading, and Math placement tests remotely.

 The testing center offers the following placement tests:

-- Reading Placement Test
+Reading and Writing Placement

 Here’s what to bring on test day: